Screening's Sorry State

 "Many companies tend to just do what's been done before and sometimes it requires someone to introduce a new idea and say, 'We need to try this to get better results,' " she says.

 Nearly every commercially available assessment has undergone validity testing, which provides a measure of protection for companies that use them, she says.
-Furthermore, gamification-based assessments offer an additional layer of protection, given their utilization of objective algorithmic measures, she adds.
+Furthermore, she adds, gamification-based assessments offer an additional layer of protection, given their utilization of objective algorithmic measures.

 "If you have tools that better predict who's going to be a good fit for these roles, turnover should go down dramatically and you'll have big cost savings," says Marder.

-An effective interviewer knows how to do two things, she says: Assess a candidate's job competency and assess their soft skills.
+An effective interviewer knows how to do two things, she says: Assess a candidate's job competency and assess his or her soft skills.

 "It's not just determining whether someone can write code, for example, but whether the person can take that code and surround it with those all-important soft skills -- teamwork, critical thinking, mental agility -- that can make that code come alive," she says.